BioBoost/mbed-bhas/README.md

 * Nodes will typically ignore messages not intended for them, but this is not a must.
 This allows for logging and sniffing :).
 * A destination ID of `255` is considered a broadcast message
 * Message type consist of a base type and a sub type.
 This allows us to differentiate between messages for the base entity and for the more specific entity subclasses.
+  * If ever needed, we can probable fit base type in 3 bits to allow for more subtypes

 ## Entities